 The key to a productive DevOps program is effective and comprehensive measurement and monitoring.
 Create a detailed game plan to understand how processes and projects work and how to improve them over time.

-DevOps metrics are complicated by the fact that this methodology has no formal framework, thus the definition of progress can vary between organizations.
-However, there are common metrics and key performance indicators that should keep a DevOps implementation on track.
+DevOps key performance indicators (KPIs) are complicated by the fact that this methodology has no formal framework, thus the definition of progress can vary between organizations.
+However, there are common metrics and KPIs that should keep a DevOps project on track.

 Innovation begets rapid technology changes.
 Track code deployment frequency for a clear picture of how quickly new features and capabilities roll out.
-This metric should remain stable or trend upward over time.
-A decrease or stutter could indicate a bottleneck somewhere within the DevOps team structure.
+This metric should stay consistent or trend upward over time.
+A decrease or stutter suggests a bottleneck somewhere within the DevOps team workflow.

 Change lead time

 Changes must roll out smoothly, not just frequently.
-Keep the failure rate for changes deployed into production applications as low as possible.
+Keep the failure rate for application changes and releases deployed into production as low as possible.
+Potential failures include a change that leads to time-out problems for users, or that requires a rollback for further work.
 Develop a system to track the success and failure of changes.
-A high rate of change failure affects the application's end users, and requires that admins invest additional time to troubleshoot issues and fix bugs rather than accomplish high-value initiatives.
+A high rate of change failure affects the application's end users and requires admins to invest additional time to troubleshoot issues and fix bugs rather than accomplish high-value initiatives.

 Mean time to detection